lonkaars/avans-arcade/docs/research.md

 Important notes:

+- The STM32 can reset the PPU.
+This line will also be connected to a physical button on the FPGA.
+- The STM32 uses direct memory access to control the PPU.
+- The PPU's native resolution is 320x240.
+It works in this resolution as if it is a valid VGA signal.
+The STM32 is also only aware of this resolution.
+This resolution is referred to as "tiny" resolution.
+Because VGA-compatible LCD's likely don't support this resolution due to low clock speed, a built-in pixel-perfect 2X upscaler is chained after the PPU's "tiny" output.
+This means that the display sees the resolution as 640x480, but the PPU and STM32 only work in 320x240.
-- The STM32 receives 'feedback' lines from the PPU.
-These are mirrors of the VSYNC and HSYNC lines from the VGA signal generator.
+- The STM32 receives the TVSYNC and THSYNC lines from the PPU.
+These are the VSYNC and HSYNC lines from the tiny VGA signal generator.
 These lines can be used to trigger interrupts for counting frames, and to make sure no read/write conflicts occur for protected memory regions in the PPU.
-- The STM32 can enable and reset the PPU.
-These lines will also be connected to physical buttons on the FPGA.
-- The STM32 uses direct memory access to control the PPU.
+- NVSYNC, NHSYNC and the RGB signals refer to the output of the native VGA signal generator.

 #### Level 2